 Monastic communities follow, and are defined by, a specific Rule, such as the Benedictines, who follow the Rule of Saint Benedict.
 Unlike apostolic orders, which can be much more varied and have broken off into many new sub-orders over time, most monastic orders still follow ways of life that have remained unchanged for hundreds of years.

-The following video, produced by the Benedictine monks of Marmion Abbey (Illinois, U.S.) gives a key insight into the spirituality of monastic life.
+The following video, produced by the monks of Buckfast Abbey (Devon) gives an insight into the life and spirituality of a monk.